CTF-Citadel/challenges/my_very_own_encryption/writeup.md

 ## Writeup

-Starting off we should take a look at the provided files. <br/>
+Starting off, we should take a look at the provided files. <br/>
 ```py
 import os, base64, random